joshua-jinu/TrueFact/README.md

 - **AI Services:** Gemini API (GPT Flash 2.0) and Hugging Face text summarization
 - **Web Scraping:** Puppeteer & Cheerio for extracting article content, News API to fetch related news articles

----

-## How It Works

-1. **Submit Content:**
-   Paste a URL or the text of a news article you'd like to verify.

-2. **AI Analysis:**
-   The AI system conducts deep analysis using machine learning models and cross-references the content with trusted data repositories to identify potential inaccuracies or biases.

-3. **Credibility Score:**
-   Gain objective evaluations based on several factors (e.g., factual accuracy, source reliability, and bias).
-   Example Ratings:
-   - **Credibility Score:** 7.5/10
-   - **Factual Accuracy:** 8/10
-   - **Source Reliability:** 6/10
-   - **Bias Assessment:** 6/10

-4. **Alternative Sources:**
-   Access links to other verified sources covering the same news topic for comparison.

----

 ## Why It Matters